 - the individual has been open about what went wrong

 - the individual can show what they’ve learned from it.

-To learn more about how we consider insight and remediation in fitness to practise cases, see our guidance on remediation.
+To learn more about how we consider insight and strengthened practice in fitness to practise cases, see our guidance on insight and strengthened practice.